 To go, okay, I’m feeling this and this is an expression of love.
 To not think it’s terrible that you’re crying, and it feels like your soul is just crushed.

 But instead of going, oh, let’s watch a movie!
 Let’s do this!
 To literally just sit with it and sit and talk to him and write about him and I have this little pendant now with his hair.
 I have one with his ashes.
 And those really helped me.
 To go for walks and talk to him and pretend that he’s there.
 That really helped me, even though it might seem a little crazy.
 So I still put his little towel he used to eat from down when I feed my other dog Sif.
 Just because I feel like I’m still doing that to honour him.
 And I think it’s just important to let yourself do those things that can seem a little bit crazy because they’re actually really helpful for processing the grief.

 Do you feel you’re sometimes getting signs that he is around?

 Yeah, yeah, I sometimes get these little flying white things on my walks that just look like his fur.
 I always see that as a sign that he came to visit me on the walk.
 Yeah.
 He died of pancreatitis of old age.
 So it was to be expected.
 But it’s tough.
 Very tough.

 Well, that’s the thing – I kind of fell into bodywork.

 It wasn’t something that I dreamt about during my whole childhood.
 It was just sort of random that I fell into it.
 And I actually feel like it is such a blessing.
 You know, I’m actually really enjoying it.

 I really like when you see people, and they feel something’s shifted in their body, and they go, oh, that’s really nice.
 Alright, well, I can breathe in here.
 That’s what’s really fun.Ea Holm

-All photos are from Ea Holm unless otherwise specified.
+All photos are from Ea Holm unless otherwise noted.

-Date of chat: Saturday, February, 2021 over the internet.
+Date of chat: Saturday, February, 2021 via video conferencing.